tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 **Data Quality Mechanisms** are formal descriptions of software or other tools that implement the Tests.
 They execute the `Specifications` defined in the Needs layer.

 **Data Quality Reports** are the outputs generated when `Mechanisms` are applied to data.
-The Tests include formal specifications of `Assertions` that are expected to appear in these Reports.
+The Tests include formal specifications of `Responses` that are expected to appear in these Reports.

 The Framework includes an abstract concept of `Information Elements`, which are concretely represented by specific Darwin Core terms within each Test to make evaluations practical.